Frequently Asked Questions: E-Learning

 The platform can be accessed on PCs, Macs, tablets, and smartphones.

-However, most course files can be downloaded via the platform.
+The courses can be downloaded from the teaching platform.

-If you don’t meet these, you can apply for Recognition of Prior Learning (VAPP/VAE) through the Continuing Education Office.
+If you do not meet these requirements, you can apply for Validation of Prior Learning and Professional Experience (VAPP) through the university’s continuing education department.

-The VAPP exempts you from formal prerequisites (such as a specific degree).
-The VAE (Validation of Acquired Experience) allows you to validate all or part of the degree based on your professional experience.
+The VAPP exempts you from the prerequisites (of the degree).
+The VAE (validation of acquired experience) validates all or part of the degree you are aiming for.

-AUF‑registered students can apply for a study grant.
-Details are on the AUF website.
+Students registered through the AUF can apply for a study grant.
+All information is available on the AUF website.

 Year 1 to M1: students must attend two one-week exam sessions per year in Montpellier or at an AUF center.